 An ear mite infestation could be the culprit of your dog’s hot ears.
-These pesky critters can infect both dogs’ and cats’ ear canals and cause irritating symptoms like relentless scratching and head shaking.
+These small parasites are highly contagious and passed through direct contact with another animal that has them.
+They cause irritating symptoms like relentless scratching and head shaking.

-Dogs that are overweight or short-nosed breeds, like American bulldogs and pugs, can overheat faster.
+Dogs that are overweight or flat-faced breeds with short noses, like American bulldogs and pugs, can overheat faster.
 Unlike humans, dogs don’t have a lot of sweat glands, which is why they pant to help cool themselves down.
 Besides warm ears, other symptoms of overheating are extreme panting, increased drooling, and heavy breathing.

-👉 It’s a good idea to have a stash of ice packs, fans, cold water, and ice cubes to keep your dog cool on hot days.
+👉 It’s a good idea to have a stash of cold water, ice cubes, or even a fan to keep your dog cool on hot days.